Mirebeau/AdaptiveGridDiscretizations/README.md

 ### The AGD library

-The recommended ways to install are
+The recommended way to install is
 ```console
 pip install agd
 ```

-or alternatively (but this option does not include the GPU eikonal solver)
+*Deprecated conda package* (this version does not include the GPU codes, and is not maintained)
 ```console
 conda install agd -c agd-lbr
 ```